dongchirua/kickoff-ml-project/README.md

 > Using `poetry` is highly recommended.
 If you are using `conda` or `micromamba`, make sure that you use package hashes to ensure package selection is reproducible via `conda-lock`.

 ## Isolate Environment with Docker
-- This tutorial is for those who have NVIDIA GPU (hereafter GPU), and you must have `docker`
+- This tutorial is for those who have NVIDIA GPU (hereafter GPU), and you must have `docker`.
+Note that, this approach will include your private ssh key to built image.
+DO NOT push built image without changing Dockerfile.
 - Install Nvidia driver
 - Then install [Nvidia docker container toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/index.html).